 Quantity Limits - A management tool that is designed to limit the use of selected drugs for quality, safety, or utilization reasons.
 Limits may be on the amount of the drug that we cover per prescription or for a defined period of time.

-Radiology - X-rays and other high-energy radiation, especially for the diagnosis and treatment of disease.
+Radiology - X-rays and other specialized procedures that use high-energy radiation to identify and treat diseases.

 Rehabilitation Services - These services include physical therapy, speech and language therapy, and occupational therapy.